cyd1310997/mygithubstar/nav.githubstar.bk.1.1.md

 <a href="https://github.com/amhndu/SimpleNES" target="_blank">amhndu/SimpleNES: An NES emulator in C++</a>  |  <br>
 <a href="https://github.com/mitmproxy/mitmproxy" target="_blank">mitmproxy/mitmproxy: An interactive TLS-capable intercepting HTTP proxy for penetration testers and software developers.</a>  |  <br>
 <a href="https://github.com/rubickCenter/rubick" target="_blank">rubickCenter/rubick: 🔧  Electron based open source toolbox, free integration of rich plug-ins. 基于 electron 的开源工具箱，自由集成丰富插件。</a>  |  <br>
-<a href="https://github.com/kunal-kushwaha/DSA-Bootcamp-Java" target="_blank">kunal-kushwaha/DSA-Bootcamp-Java: This repository consists of the code samples, assignments, and notes for the Java Data Structures & Algorithms bootcamp of Community Classroom.</a>  |  <br>
+<a href="https://github.com/kunal-kushwaha/DSA-Bootcamp-Java" target="_blank">kunal-kushwaha/DSA-Bootcamp-Java: This repository consists of the code samples, assignments, and the curriculum for the Community Classroom complete Data Structures & Algorithms Java bootcamp.</a>  |  <br>
 <a href="https://github.com/RasaHQ/rasa" target="_blank">RasaHQ/rasa: 💬   Open source machine learning framework to automate text- and voice-based conversations: NLU, dialogue management, connect to Slack, Facebook, and more - Create chatbots and voice assistants</a>  |  <br>
 <a href="https://github.com/alyssaxuu/mapus" target="_blank">alyssaxuu/mapus: A map tool with real-time collaboration 🗺️</a>  |  <br>
-<a href="https://github.com/datafuselabs/databend" target="_blank">datafuselabs/databend: An elastic and reliable Modern Cloud Data Warehouse, offers Blazing Fast Query and combines Elasticity, Simplicity, Low cost of the Cloud, built to make the Data Cloud easy</a>  |  <br>
+<a href="https://github.com/datafuselabs/databend" target="_blank">datafuselabs/databend: An elastic and reliable Serverless Data Warehouse, offers Blazing Fast Query and combines Elasticity, Simplicity, Low cost of the Cloud, built to make the Data Cloud easy</a>  |  <br>
 <a href="https://github.com/ogham/dog" target="_blank">ogham/dog: A command-line DNS client.</a>  |  <br>
 <a href="https://github.com/ajeetdsouza/zoxide" target="_blank">ajeetdsouza/zoxide: A smarter cd command.
 Supports all major shells.</a>  |  <br>
 <a href="https://github.com/ducaale/xh" target="_blank">ducaale/xh: Friendly and fast tool for sending HTTP requests</a>  |  <br>
 <a href="https://github.com/rs/curlie" target="_blank">rs/curlie: The power of curl, the ease of use of httpie.</a>  |  <br>
+<a href="https://github.com/httpie/httpie" target="_blank">httpie/httpie: As easy as /aitch-tee-tee-pie/ 🥧 Modern, user-friendly command-line HTTP client for the API era.
+JSON support, colors, sessions, downloads, plugins & more. https://twitter.com/httpie</a>  |  <br>
 <a href="https://github.com/orf/gping" target="_blank">orf/gping: Ping, but with a graph</a>  |  <br>
 <a href="https://github.com/dalance/procs" target="_blank">dalance/procs: A modern replacement for ps written in Rust</a>  |  <br>
 <a href="https://github.com/sharkdp/hyperfine" target="_blank">sharkdp/hyperfine: A command-line benchmarking tool</a>  |  <br>